Pabag: Sasanian inscriptions and coinage

-Ardashir, on his coin engravings and inscription on Naqsh-e Rostam, claims to be the son of "divine Pabag, the king".
+Ardashir, in his coin engravings and inscription on Naqsh-e Rostam, claims to be the son of "divine Pabag, the king".
 His son and successor, Shapur I (r.
-240–270), on his inscriptions at Naqsh-e Rajab and Ka'ba-ye Zartosht, calls himself as a son of Ardashir I and grandson of Pabag.
+240–270), on his inscriptions at Naqsh-e Rajab and Ka'ba-ye Zartosht, calls himself a son of Ardashir I and grandson of Pabag.
 Although various figures named "Sasan" are mentioned in the inscription, none of them are associated with the House of Sasan.
 The Paikuli inscription of Shapur I's son Narseh (r.
 293–303), however, makes direct references to the House of Sasan, such as the phrase "since the gods gave glory and rulership to the family of Sasan", which indicates that Narseh saw Sasan as his ancestor.

 Conclusions in modern scholarship

 The modern historian Marek Jan Olbrycht suggests that Sasan was an Indo-Parthian prince who married a Persian princess and gave birth to Ardashir.
 In order to not be seen as a foreign dynasty, however, Ardashir and Shapur I minimized the role of Sasan.
 Pabag was seemingly the father-in-law and possibly adoptive father of Ardashir.